Which 360 Camera Should You Buy?

 Uses and Benefits for 360 Cameras

 The uses for a 360 camera are as diverse as the people who buy them.
 One popular use is to record extreme adventures.
+And for less adventurous use and just want a handy camera to capture moments, these cool polaroid cameras might be the best thing to have.
 Everything from skydiving to mountain biking, motocross to snowboarding, a 360 camera can capture all aspects of an adventure for the adrenaline lover and their friends to watch later.
 Others just like to use them to record a night out with friends.
 Special events are also a popular time to use these cameras, including weddings, family reunions, and vacations, especially destination vacations, those super special trips that may only happen once in a lifetime.
 What better way to record memories than to have 360-degree video while you kiss the blarney stone or stand at the top of the Eiffel Tower or visit the Grand Canyon?

 One of the benefits of 360-degree video is it can be viewed with virtual reality devices or computer controls allowing viewers to control the video with their own movement and feel as though they are really there.
 Companies use 360 cameras to create manipulatable videos of their locations.
 Hotels use it to showcase their rooms and amenities, Facebook has introduced it as a way to enhance its experience, even car companies are using it to create dynamic ads.
 Allowing viewers to control what they see, to interact with the video gives them more of a feeling of “buy-in”, they are more invested and interested in what is being shown.